kubernetes-study-guide/Kubernetes-Study-Guide/Section-03/01_replicasets/transcript.md

 Hello everyone and welcome back.

+Wow!
+You made it to section 3 of the course!
+That's awesome!
+If you've been

+We're now going to level up and reintroduce you to new

 In all our demos so far we used a single apache webserver pod.
 However in practice one pod might not be enough to handle all the traffic, That's why it's common practice to create a set of replica pods and then loadbalance the traffic across them.
 Having replica pods also means that there's no single point of failure, so, if one pod dies for whatever reason, then the traffic can failover to the remaining replica pods. (show diagram)